Everybody needs healthcare -- or will, at some point. And, when there’s something everyone needs, there’s a huge opportunity for investors.

 Strong companies can be found within each type of healthcare stock.
-We’ll break down an example of each below with a look at Vertex Pharmaceuticals (NASDAQ:VRTX), Intuitive Surgical (ISRG 0.42%), Novocure (NVCR 0.08%), UnitedHealth Group (UNH -0.23%), and Teladoc Health (NYSE:TDOC).
+We’ll break down at least one example of each with a look at Vertex Pharmaceuticals (VRTX 0.14%), Intuitive Surgical (ISRG 0.42%), Novocure (NVCR 0.08%), UnitedHealth Group (UNH -0.23%), and Teladoc Health (TDOC 1.27%).

-How can you find the best healthcare stocks to buy?
+How do you find the absolute best healthcare stocks to buy?
 There are four key things to look for:

 The most important thing you’ll want to check out with any healthcare stock is the company’s growth prospects.
 Determine how quickly revenue has grown in recent years.
-The future doesn’t always mirror the past, but if a company hasn’t been able to deliver strong revenue growth so far, it probably won’t in the future, either.
+The future doesn’t always mirror the past.
+However, if a company hasn’t been able to deliver strong revenue growth so far, it probably won’t in the future.

 Don’t overlook the possibility that mergers and acquisitions (M&A) could boost a company’s growth prospects.
 Companies that have grown through M&A in the past could be looking for new deals to make in the future.

-Keep in mind that dealmaking doesn’t necessarily include an outright purchase of another company.
+Keep in mind that deals don't necessarily include an outright purchase of another company.
 Larger companies sometimes collaborate with smaller players instead of buying them.
 For example, Vertex Pharmaceuticals teamed up with small biotech CRISPR Therapeutics (CRSP -1.31%).
-The two companies are awaiting regulatory approvals for gene-editing therapy exa-cel (also known as CTX001) to treat beta thalassemia and sickle cell disease, two rare blood disorders.
+The two companies are awaiting regulatory approvals for gene-editing therapy exa-cel (also known as CTX001) to treat beta-thalassemia and sickle cell disease, two rare blood disorders.
 They're also working together to develop therapies targeting type 1 diabetes.

-A company’s cash position, which includes cash, cash equivalents, and short-term investments, can be found on the balance sheet (a financial statement that lists all the company’s assets, liabilities, and shareholder equity) in its annual and quarterly regulatory filings.
+A company’s cash position includes cash, cash equivalents, and short-term investments.
+It can be found on the balance sheet (a financial statement that lists all the company’s assets, liabilities, and shareholder equity) in the company's annual and quarterly regulatory filings.
 Think about cash position the same way you’d think about the amount of money in your checking, savings, and retirement accounts: The more, the better.